 - Spinal cord injuries

 If you’d like to learn more about how you can stay safe while cycling on California roads, this short video produced by AAA has a lot of great safety tips for cyclists:How Can I Recover After a Bicycle Accident?

-However, by getting in touch with a Truckee bicycle accident attorney and pursuing a personal injury claim, injured cyclists can frequently claim compensation for all of these damages.
+However, by contacting a Truckee bicycle accident attorney and pursuing a personal injury claim, injured cyclists can frequently claim compensation for all these damages.
 While every case is different, some of the more common types of compensation available to injured cyclists include: